6-9 Month Old Baby Food Puree Menu (FREE Printable)

-This 6 Month Baby Food Menu is a great way to get new ideas on what to feed to baby for breakfast, lunch and dinner.
-Plus, there is a free printable menu so you can map out baby’s meals for the week!
-Great for babies 6-9 months old – Stage 1 and 2.
+This 6-9 Month Baby Food Menu brings new and exciting ideas to the table — literally!
+Know what to feed your baby for breakfast, lunch, and dinner using Stage 1 and Stage 2 baby foods.
+Plus, there is a free printable menu that you can use to map out your baby’s meals for the entire week!

 Then this meal plan is for you!

 This easy-to-use meal plan guide featuring Stage 1 and Stage 2 Baby Food purees has month-to-month meal suggestions for your baby’s breakfast, lunch, and dinner.

 I even included a free printable for you to print and fill out with what your baby will eat at each meal.
 It’s a convenient tool for use at home or to be sent to your daycare, grandparents, or caregiver’s house.

 Is it your first time making homemade baby food?
 If you answered yes, then I suggest you start this journey by reading my in-depth Guide on How to Make Homemade Baby Food.
 The detailed article goes over all the essential information such as the best cooking tools to have on hand, safe storage, knowing when your baby is ready for solids, introducing purees, making the best first foods for baby, and more!
 You can also check out my best-selling cookbook for even more information and recipes.

 Watch this video to see how easy it is to make your own baby food!

 Frequently Asked Questions

 When a baby can start on solids is determined by their own rate of development, which generally comes between 4-6 months of age.
 Some of the developmental milestones babies need to reach in order to start solids include: if your baby has solid control of their head and neck, if your baby has doubled in weight, and if your baby is reaching for or opening their mouth when you eat (see my guide here).
 Before you start baby on purees, you should consult with your pediatrician to make sure your child is developmentally ready.